gayeshakavi/house_price/README.md

-🏡Overview of House Price Predictor
+🏡**Overview of House Price Predictor**

   📌 This project is a House Price Predictor that estimates house prices based on given input features using a machine learning model.

-🌟 Features
+🌟 **Features**

   📂 Loads house price data

   🛠 Preprocesses and cleans data

   🤖 Trains a machine learning model

   📈 Predicts house prices based on new inputs

-🚀 How to Use
+🚀 **How to Use**

   Open the Jupyter Notebook (House_price_predictor.ipynb).

   ▶️ Run the notebook cells step by step.

   🏠 Input the required features for prediction.

   🎯 View the predicted house price.

-📦 Dependencies
+📦 **Dependencies**

   📊 Pandas

   🔢 NumPy

   🤖 Scikit-learn

   📉 Matplotlib (optional, for visualization)